sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 I also got inspired for this article by a series of articles on [Support Vector Machines](https://www.svm-tutorial.com/svm-tutorial/math-svm-tutorial/), explaining the basic mathematical concepts involved, and slowly building up to the more complex mathematics involved.
 So that is my intention with this article and the accompaning code: show you the math envolved in the preceptron.
 And, if time permits, I will write articles all the way up to convolutional neural networks.

-Of course, when explaining the math, the question is: when do you stop explaining?
+Of course, when explaining the math, the question is: where do you start and when do you stop explaining?
 There is some math involved that is rather basic, like for example *what is a vector?*, *what is a cosine?*, etc...
-I will assume some basic knowledge of mathematics like you have some idea a what *a vector* is, you know the basics of geometry, etc...
-My assumptions will be arbitraty, so if you think i'm going too fast in some explanations just leave a comment.
+I will assume some basic knowledge of mathematics like you have some idea of what *a vector* is, you know the basics of geometry, etc...
+My assumptions will be arbitraty, so if you think i'm going too fast in some explanations just leave a comment and I will try to expand on the subject.

 So, let us get started.